TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cloudstorageunexpectederror.md

 # Error CloudStorageUnexpectedError

 <!--issueDescription-->
-## We have identified that backup operation was failed because a Protection Group was created with special character (such as @, #, $, /, \ and so on).
+## We have identified that backup operation was failed because a Protection Group was created with a special character (such as @#$/\)
 <!--/issueDescription-->

 ## **Recommended Steps**